 Letters to the Editor and Replies should be brief and succinct based on constructive criticism of articles published in the ANMRP within the previous two months.
 The letter and reply should be solely based on the data published in the article.
 Letters should not duplicate prior published material or be under consideration for publication elsewhere.
 The Editor-in-Chief will use his discretion to publish or reject the letter.
 These letters and replies do not undergo peer review.
 Submitted letters are subject to the editing of content and style.
 It contains no Abstract, text not exceeding – 500 words.
 Authors shall include upto 4 References, 2 Figures or total of 4 images; No Tables are allowed.
 The maximum number of Authors allowed is Two.

-Article Processing ChargeThe journal charges the following fee on acceptance: Announcement, Case Report, Collective Reviews, COMMENTARY, Editorial Commentary, HOW I DO IT, Original Article, Review article, Symposium and Letters to the Editor: the US $ 150.
+Announcement, Case Report, Collective Reviews, COMMENTARY, Editorial Commentary, HOW I DO IT, Original Article, Review article, Symposium and Letters to the Editor: the US $ 250.